agent-thor/Governance-Trading-Agent/README.md

    ```
    You should see `mistral:7b` in the list of available models.

-4. Ensure Ollama is running when you start the bot.
+4. Ensure Ollama is running when you start the agent.
 You can run it in the background with:
    ```bash
    ollama serve
    ```